efren-palacios/bluesky-bookmarks/README.md

 - Bookmark Bluesky posts with a single click
 - View bookmarked posts in a popup window
 - Manage bookmarks on a dedicated bookmarks page
-- Go directly to bookmarked posts
+- Sort bookmarks by newest or oldest first
-- Remove bookmarks as needed
+- Remove individual bookmarks or clear all bookmarks at once
+- Supports both light and dark themes
+- Adjusts the layout of Bluesky's feed tabs for better visibility

 ## Project Structure